The Mississippi State football program has put itself in a unique position that most observers aren’t accustomed to seeing the Bulldogs in.

 This isn’t an instance of the Bulldogs playing a bad team.
 The Wildcats are 3-0 and riding the confidence of winning against the Florida Gators for the first time in 31 years.
 Kentucky may not be ranked by any poll, but they are a solid team that has an excellent chance of finishing with around 7 or 8 wins and challenging for second place in the SEC East.

 And despite all those things, the Mississippi State football team should still win without too much of a struggle.

 More from Maroon and White Nation

-- Mississippi State Football: Grading the Bulldogs at the Halfway Point
+- Mississippi State Football: Friends With the Enemy

 The Bulldogs are in an unusual spot.
 The Mississippi State football program will take the field against a few teams this year that play good, solid football, but the Bulldogs should still emerge victorious simply because they are better.
 This happened once with Kansas State already, and it happens again this weekend.
 It won’t be the last.